werpu/tinydecscodegen/Readme.md

 so I am eating my own dogfood here.
 However the ui is bound to change, since it is very basic atm.
 Also smaller bugs can be expected.

-However since I currently develop this project alone in my limited sparetime without any payment on it, I am glad that I do not have to many users for this project atm, although I love people using my stuff, there is always support involved with it and this costs time I have to cut off from my family and implementation time.
+However, since I currently develop this project alone in my limited sparetime without any payment on it, I am glad that I do not have to many users for this project atm, although I love people using my stuff, there is always support involved with it and this costs time I have to cut off from my family and implementation time.

 So feel free to use it I am happy about it, but I will keep it a little bit under the radar for the time being.

-The project simply was created because I was in the needs of such tools and hence developed it on my own for my needs.
+The project simply was created because I was in the need of such tools and hence developed it on my own for my needs.
 If you think something is missing or if you want to donate code feel free to send me a code drop or add a feature request in the projects list.